 where the arguments are as follows:

-In text-related Vlookups, the lookup_value can contain the following wildcard characters:
+In text-related Vlookups, where an exact match is required, the lookup_value can contain the following wildcard characters:

 In the spreadsheet below, columns A and B list an inventory of grocery items, and their prices, and cell E2 of the spreadsheet shows a simple example of the Vlookup function being used to look up the price of an item from the inventory.